preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 .. image:: document-rollup-controlled-6.png

-Note the star (*) in the Query Field, meaning All (in this case Published Documents).
+Note the star (*) in the Query Field, meaning All (in this case Published Controlled Documents).

 Filter
 --------